mariellefoster/plots_and_projects/README.md

 ## Better version of Snopes
 - Like, not funded by fake news advertising?
+- But how would this funding model work?

 ## Math board game
 - for small children, focusing on skill acquisition of number theory and set theory

+## Build a city
+- to be a turing complete computer